Last Updated June 2025

 Castles + Palaces in Sintra

-Pena Palace (Palácio Da Pena)
+Pena Palace (Palácio da Pena)

 Go for: the colorful façades and ornate rooms.
-Tickets €13.30.
+Tickets €32.30.

 Quinta da Regaleira

-The Quinta da Regaleira is most known for its incredible gardens, which were designed to mimic secret orders and initiation ceremonies.
+The Quinta da Regaleira is best known for its incredible gardens, which were designed to mimic secret orders and initiation ceremonies.
 Here you’ll find hidden tunnels, towers, and passageways.
 Many of them reference the Knights Templar and ancient Greek symbolism.
 Easily my favorite stop in Sintra!

 Go for: the gardens, which include old passageways and the famous initiation well (as seen below).
 Tickets €6 in person.

-Montserrate Palace (Palácio de Monserrate)
+Monserrate Palace (Palácio de Monserrate)

 Go for: peaceful gardens, rolling hills, and a palace that seems to belong in Morocco or India.
-Tickets €7.60.
+Tickets €19

-Castle of the Moors (Castelo Dos Mouros)
+Castle of the Moors (Castelo dos Mouros)

 Go for: incredible old castle ruins and views of the region.
-Tickets €7.60.
+Tickets €21.00.

 National Palace of Sintra (Palácio Nacional de Sintra)

-Go for: old palacial rooms, including an old chapel and small garden.
-Tickets €9.50.
+Go for: old palatial rooms, including an old chapel and small garden.
+Tickets €52

 Seteais Palace (Tivoli Palácio de Seteais)